Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 ~~~
 {: .bash}

-To do this alignment will be adapting and combining the commands we used in [Genomics - Variant Calling](https://cloud-span.github.io/04genomics/01-variant_calling/index.html), it would be worth reminding yourself of these commands in more detail.
+To do this alignment we will be adapting and combining the commands used in [Genomics - Variant Calling](https://cloud-span.github.io/04genomics/01-variant_calling/index.html).
+You may find it useful to go back and remind yourself of these commands before continuing..

 > ## Chaining together commands with a pipe
 > It is possible to chain together commands in unix using a process known as "piping".
 This allows the output from one command to be directly passed to another command for further processing.
 This is especially useful for situations where you may not need the intermediate file again.
 To do this we use the pipe `|` character.
+>
 > You can find the pipe (<kbd>|</kbd>) character on your keyboard, usually by typing <kbd>⇧ Shift</kbd> + <kbd>\</kbd>.
 > You can use multiple pipes in one command but data will only go from the left to the right.
 > I.e.
 > `command1 | command2 | command3 | .... |`
 {: .callout}

-We will be using two pipes to join three separate steps in order to align the raw reads to the draft assembly and then sort this alignment to generate a sorted BAM file.
-Chaining them together will only generate one final output file, avoiding the need to generate large intermediary files we don't need again between the other two steps.
+We will be using two pipes to join three separate steps.
+First we will align the raw reads to the draft assembly, then convert the output to BAM format, before finally sorting this alignment to generate a sorted BAM file.
+Chaining the steps together together will only generate one final output file, avoiding the need to generate large intermediary files we don't need again between the other two steps.

 * First we will generate the alignment using BWA mem:
  `bwa mem -t 4 consensus.fasta ../data/illumina_fastq/ERR2935805.fastq`